10 min read

 Nobody called it a competition.
 Nobody needed to.

 The bay had reconfigured before they walked in.
 The floor was no longer flat.
 Shallow ridges, angular barriers, a few channels cut across the surface at irregular angles.
 Holographic markers drifted overhead, some pulsing blue, some red.
-Julian’s ears had popped on the way through the door.
+He stopped one step inside the bay.

 Halvorsen's voice cut across the hum.